mitliagkas/mitliagkas.github.io/dl-theory-class.md

 IFT 6085: Theoretical principles for deep learning
 =========

-**Winter 2021** -- Online class
+**Winter 2021**

-The class will be taught again in Winter 2022 in an online format.
+The class will be taught again in Winter 2022 in person.

 Warning: Since Winter 2020, the class is more demanding than previous years.
 For example, the introductory "crash courses" have been compressed significantly.